vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ### Product Introduction: Accumulate Network

 The Accumulate Protocol is an identity-based blockchain that aims to address the trilemma of security, scalability, and decentralization through a chain-of-chains architecture.
 Digital identities called Accumulate Digital Identifiers (ADIs) are treated as independent blockchains, and each possesses a hierarchical set of keys with different priority levels.
 The protocol uses a two-token system to provide predictable costs for enterprise users, and all transactions are anchored to Layer-1 blockchains for enhanced security.
-The goal is to power the digital economy through interoperability with Layer-1 blockchains, integration with enterprise tech stacks, and interfacing with web APIs.
+The goal is to power the digital economy through interoperability with Layer-1 blockchains, integrations with enterprise tech stacks, and interfacing with web APIs.

-### Block Validator Networks
+#### Block Validator Networks and Anchoring

 The Accumulate protocol is designed to optimize parallel processing, linear scaling, and state efficiency.
 To achieve parallel processing, the network is partitioned into multiple validator networks, called Block Validator Networks (BVNs), that process transactions for a fraction of accounts.
 Each account is assigned to a particular BVN, and each BVN can process transactions for thousands of accounts.
 Additional BVNs can be added to linearly scale the network as usage increases.